rmpfsilva/GuardTrack/replit.md

 The system features a professional security-themed design with a blue color scheme, adhering to Material Design principles for a clean and modern user interface.
 It is mobile-first for guard interactions, ensuring ease of use on various devices, while providing data-rich dashboards for administrators.
 Dark mode support is included for user comfort.

 ### Technical Implementations
 GuardTrack is built as a full-stack web application.
 The frontend uses React with TypeScript, Wouter for routing, TanStack Query for state management, and Shadcn UI with Tailwind CSS for UI components.
 Browser Geolocation API is integrated for location services.
 The backend is powered by Node.js with Express, utilizing PostgreSQL (via Neon) as the database and Drizzle ORM for database interactions.
-Replit Auth handles authentication with OpenID Connect, and Google Sheets API is integrated for data backup and reporting.
+Authentication uses username/password with Passport.js (local strategy) and in-memory session storage.
+Passwords are hashed with scrypt.
+Google Sheets API is integrated for data backup and reporting.

 ### Feature Specifications
 Key features include:
-- **Authentication & User Management**: Replit Auth with role-based access (Guard, Steward, Supervisor, Admin).
-An invite-only system controls user registration, and admins can manage user roles and information post-login.
-The first admin user requires manual database role assignment.
+- **Authentication & User Management**: Username/password authentication with role-based access (Guard, Steward, Supervisor, Admin).
+Users register with username/password (no Replit accounts required).
+All new registrations default to 'guard' role.
+The first admin user requires manual database role assignment: `UPDATE users SET role = 'admin' WHERE username = 'your_username';`
 - **Shift Management**: Admins can schedule shifts using a calendar view, while guards can view their assigned schedules.
 - **Check-in/Check-out**: Guards can check in/out from any device with geolocation verification, and can select their working role.
 Admins have manual check-in/out and time override capabilities.
 - **Site Management**: Configuration of security sites with associated hourly rates per role.